marcmp/tus-consumos/CONTRIBUTING.md

 - Follow the existing code style in the project.
 - Although the UI is in Spanish, but the code should be Enlish.
 - Write clear, commented, and concise code.
-- Make sure your code doesn't generate new warnings or errors.
 - Whenever possible, include appropriate tests for your changes.

 You may use your preferred language (Catalan, Spanish, English...) in issues, bug reports, etc. However, the source code should be kept in English only.